jwaliszko/ExpressiveAnnotations/README.md

     DependentProperty - Dependent fields from which runtime values are extracted.
     TargetValue       - Expected values for corresponding dependent fields.
 Instead of hardcoding there is also possibility for dynamic extraction of target values from other fields, by providing their names inside square parentheses.
+Star character stands for any value.
 ```

 Sample `{0} || !{1}` expression evaluation steps: